Columbia, South Carolina: Civil War and Reconstruction

-Columbia was of considerable importance to the Confederacy during the American Civil War.
+Columbia was of considerable importance to the Confederacy during the American Civil War as South Carolina's capital and a center of government, transportation, and military production.
 Columbia was the site of the first Southern secession convention, which assembled in the First Baptist Church on December 17, 1860.
 Secession may have been declared in Columbia, were it not for a smallpox outbreak that moved the convention to Charleston, where South Carolina became the first state to secede from the Union on December 20.

-A considerable military infrastructure sprang up in Columbia.
-The state arsenal was located in Columbia, along with the state military academy.
-The University of South Carolina grounds were converted into a military hospital since its role as an educational institution had been made moot after its entire student body volunteered for the Confederate Army.
-Numerous industrial facilities produced war materiel.
-By 1865, it was also the Confederacy's last breadbasket.
-All of these factors combined to make it the obvious next target for General William T. Sherman after his successful March to the Sea captured Savannah, Georgia.
+A considerable military infrastructure sprang up in Columbia during the war.
+The state arsenal was located in the city, along with the state military academy, while the University of South Carolina grounds were converted into a military hospital after nearly its entire student body volunteered for the Confederate Army.
+Numerous industrial facilities produced war materiel, and by 1865 Columbia had also become the Confederacy's last major breadbasket.
+These factors made it the next target for General William T. Sherman following his successful March to the Sea and capture of Savannah, Georgia.

-The Union Army, under Gen. Sherman, captured the city on February 17, 1865.
-Much of the city was destroyed by fire between the 17th and 18th.
-The idea that General Sherman ordered the burning of Columbia has persisted as part of the Lost Cause of the Confederacy narrative.
-However modern historians have concluded that no one cause led to the burning of Columbia and that Sherman did not order the burning.
-Rather, the chaotic atmosphere in the city on the occasion of its fall led to the ideal conditions for a fire to start and spread.
-As a newspaper columnist noted in 1874, "the war burned Columbia."
+The Union Army under Sherman captured Columbia on February 17, 1865.
+Much of the city was destroyed by fire between February 17 and 18.
+The idea that Sherman deliberately ordered the burning of Columbia has persisted as part of the Lost Cause of the Confederacy narrative; however, modern historians have concluded that no single cause led to the fire and that Sherman did not order the city burned.
+Rather, retreating Confederates, burning cotton bales, strong winds, and the chaotic conditions following the city's capture combined to create the conditions that allowed the fire to spread.
+As a newspaper columnist observed in 1874, "the war burned Columbia."